Lake City, Colorado area, courtesy Wandering in the Mountains.

-The Golden Fleece Mine was located in the San Juan Mountains about four miles south of Lake City, Colorado, and a half a mile west of the north end of Lake San Cristobal.
-The mining camp of Lakeshore was located at the northern end of the lake.
+The Golden Fleece Mine was located in the San Juan Mountains about four miles south of Lake City, Colorado, and half a mile west of the north end of Lake San Cristobal.
+The Lakeshore mining camp was located at the northern end of the lake.

-In 1874, in connection with Otto Mears, Enos Hotchkiss, a wagon road builder, constructed a toll road from present-day Saguache to Lake City.
+In 1874, Enos Hotchkiss, a wagon road builder, constructed a toll road from present-day Saguache to Lake City in connection with Otto Mears.
 In August, Hotchkiss discovered promising mineral deposits above Lake San Cristobal.
 He soon filed the Hotchkiss claim, built the first cabin in the area, and became one of the first county commissioners of Hinsdale County.

-The rich ores of the Hotchkiss Mine did much to stimulate active prospecting in the area and nearby Lake City became the supply center of the mining activity.
+The rich ores of the Hotchkiss Mine stimulated active prospecting in the area, and nearby Lake City became the mining activity’s supply center.

 Golden Fleece Miners in the 1880s.

-In subsequent years, the mine was sold and leased a number of times to various people, who dug more tunnels and opened more veins of ore.
+In subsequent years, the mine was sold and leased several times to various people, who dug more tunnels and opened more veins of ore.

-The Golden Fleece Mine was situated in the Lake Mining District which was three miles wide and nine miles long, stretching from south of Lake City past Lake San Cristobal.
-The district was also referred to as the Lake City District and the Lake Fork District.
-A number of other mines were also located in this vicinity, including the Fanny Fern, Black Crook, Contention, Gladiator, Mayflower, and others.
+The Golden Fleece Mine was three miles wide and nine miles long in the Lake Mining District, stretching from south of Lake City past Lake San Cristobal.
+The district was also called the Lake City District and the Lake Fork District.
+Several other mines were nearby, including the Fanny Fern, Black Crook, Contention, Gladiator, Mayflower, and others.
 Silver and lead were the chief metals produced, but considerable gold and some copper and zinc were also mined.

 Soon after the railroad arrived, very rich ore was found at the Golden Fleece Mine, with a single railroad car of ore yielding $50,000.